Phoenix Manslaughter Lawyer in Arizona

 - has a perfect “10” rating on avvo.com

-- Is highly recommended by former clients and other Phoenix manslaughter lawyers
+- Is highly recommended by former clients and other Phoenix defense lawyers

-You can find an experienced criminal defense attorney at the Law Office of Howard A. Snader.
-Our law firm represents clients in Phoenix charged with aggravated assault, sex crimes, domestic violence, drug crimes, and more.
+You can find an experienced Phoenix negligent homicide attorney at Snader Law Group.
+Our Arizona criminal defense law firm represents clients in Phoenix charged with aggravated assault, sex crimes, domestic violence, drug crimes, and more.

-Call us today to schedule your free legal defense strategy consultation.
+Call us today to schedule your free legal defense strategy consultation with a Phoenix lawyer.

-The State of Arizona does not classify the criminal offense of manslaughter as voluntary or involuntary.
+The State of Arizona does not classify the criminal offense of manslaughter as voluntary manslaughter or involuntary manslaughter.
 It is either “manslaughter” or “negligent homicide.”
-In Arizona, there are four classifications of homicide: first-degree murder, second-degree murder, negligent homicide, and manslaughter.
-If you are facing a criminal charge for manslaughter or any other crime that resulted in the death of another person, you must have strong legal representation from a Phoenix criminal defense attorney.
+There are four classifications of homicide: first-degree murder, second-degree murder, negligent homicide, and manslaughter.
+If you are facing a criminal charge for manslaughter or any other crime that resulted in the death of another person, you must have solid legal representation from a Phoenix criminal attorney.

 Manslaughter is committed without malice or premeditation.
 Generally, it is committed unintentionally or out of an immediate reaction to an emotion such as fear, danger, or anger.
-According to Arizona criminal law, manslaughter involves the acts of recklessly causing the death of another person, intentionally killing someone in the heat of the moment or during a quarrel, or aiding another in committing suicide.
+According to Arizona criminal law, manslaughter involves recklessly causing another person’s death, intentionally killing someone in the heat of the moment or during a quarrel, or aiding another in committing suicide.